The First of Logos

 In the midst of an Almighty freeze

-Too far North for much of sunlight,
+Too far North for much of the sun,

 Too bleak for that many trees.